When You Enter Your Email...

-I woke up to paradise.
-It was a beautiful star-filled sky (it was 4:51 a.m. after all), there was a warm sea breeze, the sound of waves crashing into the beach was all around, and I could smell the Pacific Ocean’s saltwater.
+I woke up in paradise.
+It was a beautiful star-filled sky (it was still 4:51 a.m. after all), there was a warm sea breeze, the sound of waves were crashing into the beach all around, and I could smell the saltwater of the Pacific.
+Yet still, I was irritated and stressed.
+As I meandered about before my morning writing ritual, my mind weakly wanted to lay the blame on others for my foul mood.

 “Grrr, Matt shouldn’t have convinced me to stay up so late drinking Coronas beside the beach,” was my first thought.